Quick Facts: What Truly Improves Landscape Photos

 Once you’ve captured your amazing shot, the next step is to get it off your hard drive and onto a wall.
 Holding a print in your hands changes how you see your own work.

 A print is a learning tool.
-It shows you details your screen hides.
-It surfaces flaws in composition, exposure, and color you’d otherwise miss.
-A print also brings you back to the moment you took the photo and reminds you of who you’re becoming as a professional photographer.
+It shows you details your screen hides, and it surfaces flaws in composition, exposure, and color you’d otherwise miss.
+A print also brings you back to the moment you took the photo and reminds you of who you’re becoming as a photographer.

 For high-end fine art prints on canvas, acrylic, metal, and gallery papers, head to Pictorem.com.
 Pictorem prints with pigment ink on premium fine art canvas built to gallery and museum longevity standards, with color stability rated for decades.
-Free shipping in the US and Canada, plus a 30-day quality guarantee.
+Free shipping in the US and Canada comes with a 30-day quality guarantee.
 If you’re serious about your work, getting your best frame printed at this level changes how you see your own photography.

 For more on why prints matter, PhotographyTalk has a useful piece on how printing your photos strengthens your photography skills.